Thermic Effect of Food - Is a Calorie Just a Calorie?

 What you DO want to avoid here are extreme diets.
 Moving daily protein intake to 70% of your daily calories might sound like a magic bullet on paper, but it's not a balanced diet and won't be sustainable nor enjoyable.
-Also, dropping carbs and fats to virtually nil won't be any fun either.
+Also, dropping carbs and fats to virtual nil won't be any fun either.

 Diets should not restrict us to the point where they become an incredible burden.
 Sure, if you are a physique competitor of any kind, then this restriction might be necessary.
-But for the average Jane or Joe it's not.
+But for the average Jane or Joe, it's not.